Slowly wandering my way everywhere

 Tour Time

-Rain continued to come down when we arrived at Café Britt, and since parts of the tour are outdoors, ponchos and umbrellas are available from the information desk.
-Our tour of Café Britt began with a brief history on the origin of coffee and how it spread around the world.
+Rain continued to come down when I arrived at Café Britt, and since parts of the tour are outdoors, ponchos and umbrellas are available from the information desk.
+The tour of Café Britt began with a brief history on the origin of coffee and how it spread around the world.
 The lively guide then moved onto the ideal conditions for cultivating the coffea plant and how the growing conditions affect the flavor of the beans.
 How coffee beans are roasted further affects the flavor which is why you can find so many varieties of coffee with different roasts and flavor profiles.

 Café Britt coffee roasting and blending equipment